- Electric and natural gas utility COVID-19 assistance programs

 - For Public Utility Districts (PUDs), contact the Washington Public Utilities District Association (WPUDA).

-- For government/city owned utilities, contact the Association of Washington Cities.
+- For government/city owned utilities, contact the Washington State Department of Commerce.